-The brain receives information through our five senses: vision, smell, touch, taste, and hearing – often many at one time.
+The brain receives information through our five senses: vision, smell, touch, taste, and hearing.
+Often, many at one time.
 It assembles the messages in a way that has meaning for us and can store that information in our memory.
-The brain controls our thoughts, memory, and speech, the movement of the arms and legs, and the function of many organs within our body.
+Also, the brain controls our thoughts, memory, and speech, the movement of the arms and legs, and the function of many organs within our body.

 Common Brain Disorders

 Brain disorders come in different forms.
 Infections, trauma, stroke, seizures, and tumors are some of the major categories of brain diseases.
 Here’s an overview of various types of brain disorders.

 - Brain Tumors.
 Brain growths or tumors are abnormal cells growing inside the brain and can strike people of any age.
 Despite extensive medical research, there are still many unknown facts about what causes these growths.

 - Trauma.
 Brain trauma is another common type of brain disorder caused by injuries or accidents.
 Trauma, specifically blunt force trauma, can harm neurons, brain tissues, and nerves.
 When that happens, the brain’s connection with the rest of the body may be hindered.

 - Cerebrovascular Diseases.
 Cerebrovascular diseases affect the blood flow and circulation to the brain.
 These can often cause strokes.
 These problems affect parts of the brain temporarily or permanently, and in many cases, can lead to death.